-Join RIAN SKYE G LEWIN for an in-depth discussion in this video Using sends and returns, part of Logic Pro X: Mixing and Mastering.
+Join Skye Lewin for an in-depth discussion in this video Using sends and returns, part of Logic Pro X: Mixing and Mastering.

 Let's take a more detailed look at using auxiliary Sends and Returns.
 An aux Send is just a copy of the signal on any given channel, which is then sent to another destination.
 The Return is what we call this destination.
 The aux Returns is typically an aux channel.
 An aux channel is just a channel that only routes audio and doesn't contain any source material of its own, like audio files or software instruments.
 When working with Sends and Returns, the Return's purpose is to Return the signal sent via a specific bus.